Robin Dods

 Robert Smith (Robin) Dods (9 June 1868 – 23 July 1920) was a New Zealand-born Australian architect.
+Over the course of his career, he worked for Hay & Henderson in Edinburgh and Aston Webb in London, later becoming a partner in Hall & Dods (Brisbane) and Spain, Cosh & Dods (Sydney).

-Personal life
+Early life and education

-Dods was born in Dunedin, New Zealand on 9 June 1868.
+Robert Smith Dods, known as Robin, was born in Dunedin, New Zealand on 9 June 1868.
 His parents were Robert Smith Dods (a wholesale grocer) and Elizabeth Gray, née Stodart.
 His parents both came from Edinburgh, Scotland.
 However, the family did not stay long in New Zealand and returned to Edinburgh in the early 1870s, where his father died in 1876.
 His mother Elizabeth then immigrated to Brisbane.
 On the voyage she met Charles Ferdinard Marks, a physician, whom she married in Brisbane in 1879.

+Dods was the brother of solicitor Stodart Dods and Queensland Medical Officer Espie Dods.
+He had three half-brothers and a half-sister from his mother's second marriage to Charles Marks.
+They included Alexander Marks and Edward Marks.

 Dods was educated at Brisbane Grammar School.
-He died at Edgecliff, Sydney on 23 July 1920.
-He was the brother of solicitor Stodart Dods and Queensland Medical Officer Espie Dods.
-He was the father of eminent physician Lorimer Dods.
-He had three half-brothers and a half-sister from his mother's second marriage to Dr Charles Marks.
-They included Alexander Marks and Edward Marks.

 Career

-Robin Dods worked for the following architectural firms:
+Dods worked for the following architectural firms: